quasse/react-portfolio/README.md

 Take a look around by exploring the codebase.
 You will find features from React that are used in websites across the world like components and props.
 I even through a few hooks in there to keep up with the times.

+The bulk of the site was made in under a week, and it is meant to show off how I could quickly and elegantly stand up a website in as little time as possible.

+It is organized using four pages, the about page, projects page, resume page and contact page.
+Those are all pretty self-explanatory, so I won't get too deep into the weeds.

+Please let me know if you have any questions.
 I hope you enjoy my work.
 I enjoyed making it.

 ## Built with